Install Active Directory Users and Computers via PowerShell

 Install Active Directory PowerShell Module

-3. After the installation, you can immediately start using the AD cmdlets.
-To make them available in your current session, type:
+3. Right after installing, you can start using the AD commands in your current session by typing:

 Import-Module ActiveDirectory